-1.7.
-Analysis of inspection evidence since 2021 suggests that, driven by five-yearly cyclical SIAMS inspections, schools appear to often reserve their engagement with expert training either for the year before or the year of their inspection.
-This pattern of infrequent, inspection-driven engagement has been confirmed again in 2023-2024.
-Such practice is slowing down the acquisition of comprehensive knowledge about, and the contingent improvement of, Church schools nationally.

-2. How a school's curriculum reflects its Christian vision
+- 1.7.
+Analysis of inspection evidence since 2021 suggests that, driven by five-yearly cyclical SIAMS inspections, schools appear to often reserve their engagement with expert training (such as that provided by dioceses) either for the year before or the year of their inspection.
+This pattern of infrequent and sporadic inspection-driven engagement has been confirmed again in 2023-2024.
+Such practice is slowing down teachers' and leaders' acquisition of comprehensive understanding, and the contingent improvement of Church schools nationally. - 2.
+How a school's curriculum reflects its Christian vision - 2.1.

-- 2.1.
 The majority of Church schools are ensuring that the curriculum is broad, rich and engaging in such a way that it reflects the vision and enables pupils' flourishing. - 2.2.
-However, in relation to this inspection question (IQ2), as with others, leaders' and governors' monitoring and evaluation is the weak link in terms of there being a broad and reliable evidence base.
+However, in relation to this inspection question (IQ2), as with others, leaders' and governors' monitoring and evaluation is too often the weak link in terms of there being a broad and reliable evidence base.
 Schools would have a better routine understanding of their strengths and development points were such monitoring and evaluation to be carried out at times other than solely on the occasion of a SIAMS inspection, when evidence is gathered and evaluated by an inspector. - 2.3.
-Evidence indicates that there is a positive and improving picture in the majority of schools in terms of spiritual development.
-This means that the majority of pupils attending Church schools are enabled and empowered to start to understand the spiritual aspect of being human, and are given regular opportunities to develop holistically.
-This analysis also applies to the adults in the school community. - 2.4.
-Nevertheless, spirituality and spiritual development both remain significant training needs for schools. - 2.5.
-Over a quarter of Church schools in England do not have a good understanding of spirituality and/or do not routinely include spiritual development as part of the curriculum. - 2.6.
-Over half of the schools receiving a J2 judgment have spirituality and/or spiritual development cited as one of the reasons or, at times, the only reason for the judgement.
-The numbers for this are very low, reflecting only approximately 1% of all schools inspected, but are worth noting nonetheless.

-3. How collective worship is enabling pupils and adults to flourish spiritually
+Evidence indicates that there is a positive and improving picture in the majority of schools in terms of understanding spirituality and the connected spiritual flourishing of pupils and adults.
+This means that the majority of pupils (almost 75%) attending Church schools are enabled and empowered to start to understand the spiritual aspect of being human, and are given regular opportunities to develop holistically, for example through the curriculum.
+This analysis also applies to adults in the school community. - 2.4.
+Nevertheless, spirituality and spiritual flourishing both remain significant training needs for schools. - 2.5.
+Over a quarter of Church schools in England do not have a good understanding of spirituality and/or do not routinely include it as part of the curriculum. - 2.6.
+Over half of the schools receiving a J2 judgment have spirituality and/or spiritual flourishing cited as one of the reasons or, at times, the only reason for the judgement.
+The numbers for this are very low, reflecting only approximately 1% of all schools inspected, but are worth noting nonetheless. - 3.
+How collective worship is enabling pupils and adults to flourish spiritually - 3.1.

-- 3.1.
 Inspection evidence indicates that inspirational, inclusive, and invitational collective worship continues to be at the heart of many Church schools. - 3.2.
-However, one caveat to this is that many schools' limited understanding of spirituality is a detrimental factor in both pupils' and adults' spiritual flourishing through worship.
-If schools do not have an understanding of what spirituality is, they cannot create the conditions for spiritual development and they cannot make any informed comment on whether anyone is flourishing spiritually. - 3.3.
+However, one caveat to this is that many schools' limited collective understanding of spirituality is a detrimental factor in both pupils' and adults' spiritual flourishing through worship.
+If schools do not have an understanding of what spirituality is, they cannot create the conditions for spiritual flourishing and they cannot make any informed comment on whether anyone is flourishing spiritually or not. - 3.3.
 The vast majority of Church schools work hard to ensure that acts of worship include elements of Anglican and/or Methodist practices and traditions.
 There is a growing understanding, and evidence to support it, however, that adherence to these practices and traditions does not automatically equate to spiritual flourishing. - 3.4.
-There is also a growing understanding that simply involving pupils in the planning and leadership of worship does not mean that they will flourish spiritually.
+There is also a growing understanding that simply involving pupils in the planning and leadership of worship does not mean that they will automatically flourish spiritually.